 \end{theorem}

-The rest of the work will be organized as follows: in Section \ref{sec pre}, we shall recall results that will be employed throughout the work.
+The rest of the work will be organized as follows: in Section \ref{sec pre}, we shall recall fundamental results that will be employed throughout the work.
 These include the compactness and closure of special function with bounded variation (cf. \cite[Chapter 4]{MR1857292}), the theory of minimal connection developed by Sternberg \cite{MR930124} and Lin--Pan--Wang \cite{Lin2012a}, the elements of differential geometry used in the description of interface motion, and finally the relative entropy method by Fischer--Laux--Simon \cite{fischer2020convergence}.
 In particular, in Subsection \ref{sec entropy}, we shall adapt this later method to system \eqref{Ginzburg-Landau sys}, and then derive a differential inequality, i.e. Proposition \ref{gronwallprop}.
-Such an inequality was first derived by Laux--Liu \cite{MR4284534} for a matrix-valued system.
-This Proposition, when combined with Chen--Struwe \cite{MR990191} along with other results in Section \ref{sec level}, leads to the convergences to harmonic heat flows locally away from $\Sigma_t$.
-Another important consequence of Proposition \ref{gronwallprop} is a sharp $L^1$-convergence rate estimate of $\psi_\e$, obtained in Theorem \ref{thm volume convergence}.
-This theorem will be used to derive fine estimates of the level sets of $\psi_\e$ in Lemma \ref{area control}, as well as convergences of some corrections of $\uu_\e$ up to the free boundary $\Sigma_t$.
+This proposition, when combined with Chen--Struwe \cite{MR990191} along with results in Section \ref{sec level}, leads to the convergences to harmonic heat flows locally away from the moving interface $\Sigma_t$.
+Another important consequence of Proposition \ref{gronwallprop} is an $L^1$-convergence rate estimate of $\psi_\e$, obtained in Theorem \ref{thm volume convergence}.
+This theorem will be used to derive fine estimates of the level sets of $\psi_\e$ in Lemma \ref{area control}, as well as convergences of some corrections of $\uu_\e$ up to the moving interface $\Sigma_t$.
 All of these will be done in Section \ref{sec level}, and we shall use them to derive the minimal pair boundary condition \eqref{thm minimal pair} in Section \ref{sec mp}, and thus finish the proof of Theorem \ref{main thm}.
 Finally we prove Theorem \ref{thm init} in Section \ref{sec initial data}.

-We end the introductory part by introducing the notations and conventions that will be employ through this work.
-Unless specified otherwise $C>0$ is a generic constant whose value might change from line to line, and will depend only on the geometry of the interface \eqref{interface} but not on $\e$ or $t\in [0,T]$.
-In order to simplify the presentation, we shall sometimes abbreviate the estimates like $X\leq CY$ by $X\lesssim Y$ for some non-negative quantities $X,Y$.
+We end the introductory part by introducing some notations and conventions that will be employed throughout this work.
+Unless specified otherwise $C>0$ is a generic constant depending only on the geometry of the interface $\Sigma$ (cf. \eqref{interface}) and that of the wells $\mm$ (cf. \eqref{mm assumption}), but not on $\e$ or $t\in [0,T]$.
+The value of such a constant might change from line to line.
+In order to simplify the presentation, we shall sometimes abbreviate the estimates like $X\leq CY$ by $X\lesssim Y$ for two non-negative quantities $X,Y$.

 We provide a list of symbols for the convenience of the readers: